k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md

 ## Fabric Web Studio Requirements:

 Fabric Web Studio is designed for flexible deployment across Windows, macOS, and Linux using Docker Compose or Podman, and is also available natively in K2cloud.
-To ensure a smooth experience, we recommend starting with the Proof of Value (POV) environment sizing.
+To ensure a smooth experience, we recommend starting with the <a href="/articles/98_installation_and_upgrade/Hardware_Linux_Docker/00_hardware_requirements_for_POV.md">Proof of Value (POV) environment sizing</a>.
 This configuration is optimized for evaluation, development, and smaller-scale projects, while still providing the resources needed to explore Fabric’s full capabilities.

 Fabric Web Studio supports the creation of multiple spaces, allowing multiple users to share a single environment for dedicated purposes.
 The number of concurrent running spaces will dictate the amount of RAM required on the host.
 You should allocate 4-8 MB of RAM per space, depending on your project needs.
 A K2view representative can help you with the sizing.

-### Recommended POV Environment Sizing
+### Recommended Environment Sizing

 The following baseline resources are recommended for deploying Fabric Web Studio in a POV environment: